data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 - sociogram
 - vertex

-## Chapter Overview
+## Chapter overview

-This chapter builds on [Walkthrough 5/Chapter 11](#c11), where we worked with #tidytuesday data.
+This chapter builds on [Walkthrough 5 in Chapter 11](#c11), where we worked with #tidytuesday data.
 In the previous chapter we focused on using text analysis to understand the *content* of tweets.
 In this, we chapter focus on the *interactions* between #tidytuesday participants using social network analysis (sometimes simply referred to as network analysis) techniques.

 While social network analysis is increasingly common, it remains challenging to carry out.
-For one, cleaning and tidying the data can be even more challenging than for most other data sources, as net data for social network analysis (or network data) often includes variables about both individuals (such as information students or teachers) and their relationships (whether they have a relationship at all, for example, or how strong or of what type their relationship is).
+For one, cleaning and tidying the data can be even more challenging than for most other data sources because net data for social network analysis (or network data) often includes variables about both individuals (such as information students or teachers) and their relationships (whether they have a relationship at all, for example, or how strong or of what type their relationship is).
 This chapter is designed to take you from not having carried out social network analysis through visualizing network data.

 Like the previous chapter, we've also included an appendix ([Appendix C](#c20c)) to introduce some social network-related ideas for further exploration; these focus on modeling social network processes, particularly, the processes of who chooses (or selects) to interact with whom, and of influence, or how relationships can impact individuals' behaviors.